segrax/openpolicyagent/readme.md

 ## Security

-If you discover any security related issues, please email segrax@ instead of using the issue tracker.
+If you discover any security related issues, please email [segrax19@gmail.com](mailto:segrax19@gmail.com) instead of using the issue tracker.

 ## License